It was a spectacularly strange triple bill on Thursday night at the Fire, the drinking establishment and music venue in Northern Liberties.

 Travis treads a fine line between chaos and genius.
 But he's smart enough to take a tear-off-the-roof horn section with him on his journey.

 But the Philharmonic clearly wasn't going for style points.
-On stage, they're like a science fair project, taking all these familiar musical tropes and recombining them in a crazy-quilt Frankenstein fashion.
+On stage, they're like a science-fair project, taking all these familiar musical tropes and recombining them in crazy-quilt, Frankenstein fashion.

 It was often hard to tell when Travis was being sardonic and when he was being sentimental (although that cheesy flamenco ballad delivered in histrionic faux-Spanish probably belonged in the former category).
 But even when he was just making noise, it sounded like beautiful music.